Macrometacorp/docs/docs/cep/examples/table-and-store-example.md

 -- Selects `sensorId`, `roomNo`, and `temperature` attributes from stream and table, and adds events to `TemperatureLogTable`.
 INSERT INTO TemperatureLogTable
-SELECT t.sensorId AS sensorId, s.roomNo AS roomNo, t.temperature AS temperature FROM TemperatureStream AS t join SensorIdInfoTable AS s
+SELECT t.sensorId AS sensorId, s.roomNo AS roomNo, t.temperature AS temperature FROM TemperatureStream AS t JOIN SensorIdInfoTable AS s
-     on t.sensorId == s.sensorId;
+     ON t.sensorId == s.sensorId;
 ```

 ## Event at Table and Store